 The Alaska Vocational Technical Center (AVTEC) was originally created as a post-secondary component of the State of Alaska Department of Education in 1969.
-Originally called the Alaska Skills Center, it was established in response to emerging demand associated with the 1968 discovery of oil in Prudhoe Bay.
-AVTEC is now a division of the Department of Labor and Workforce Development (DOLWD) and the only post-secondary career and technical training center owned and operated by the State of Alaska.
-As a division of the DOLWD, AVTEC reports directly to the Commissioner of Labor.
+Originally called the Alaska Skills Center, it was established in response to emerging demand for a skilled workforce statewide and was associated with the 1968 discovery of oil in Prudhoe Bay.
+AVTEC is now a division of the Department of Labor and Workforce Development (DOLWD), reporting to the Commissioner of Labor, and the only post-secondary career and technical training center owned and operated by the State of Alaska.

 Over the past fifty years, AVTEC has consulted industry experts to adapt training programs to the ever-evolving demands of Alaska's industries to ensure the training students receive is both relevant and valued by employers in Alaska.